Bao Nguyen: Be Water (2020)

 In 2020, Nguyen directed Be Water, part of the ESPN 30 for 30 documentary series.
 The film explores the life and legacy of martial-arts legend Bruce Lee and situates that story within the broader context of Asian-American representation in media.
 It premiered at Sundance and later aired on ESPN/Disney+.

 The Greatest Night in Pop (2024)

-Nguyen’s 2024 feature documentary The Greatest Night in Pop chronicles the record-setting 1985 charity single We Are the World, bringing together dozens of the era’s biggest pop stars to record the song for African famine relief.
-The film premiered at Sundance on January 19 2024 and was released globally on Netflix.
+Nguyen’s 2024 feature documentary The Greatest Night in Pop chronicles the record-setting 1985 charity single We Are the World, which brought together dozens of the era’s biggest pop stars to record the song for African famine relief.
+The film premiered at Sundance on January 19, 2024, and was released globally on Netflix.
 The documentary received several major nominations and awards: